hann11/cs-primer/cs_primer/computer_networks/introduction/notes.md

 process has a socket open and associated with a port

 consider it like an apartment building, each apartment has a number, mailman delivers mail to the apartment number

+## what is a socket?

+an abstraction for syscalls to do with network stuff returns a file descriptor very operating system based, handles a lot of abstraction user requests a socket via a syscall, OS handles it in kernel space and gives it back socket socket.SOCK_STREAM, socket.AF_INET, sets up an ipv4, TCP connection if you send data I think the ip and tcp parts are handled for you, probably the link/physical layer too

+## network layer model

+layer 7: application layer (http, dns) layer 4: transport layer (tcp, udp) layer 3: network layer (ip) layer 1/2: link/physical layer (ethernet, wifi 802.11)

+encapsulated and appended to eachother in a network packet headers within each tell you info about it, all in bytes

+http has \r\n for newline b/w headers, \r\n\r\n for body after headers